Async Studio

 A combination of individual feedback and expert instruction, the Async Studio is our latest endeavor to support writers who want to make progress in their craft.
 We’re thrilled to partner with some wonderful poets to launch this project, with short craft videos from:

 Rebecca Evans writes the difficult, the heart-full, the guidebooks for survivors.
 Her debut memoir in verse, Tangled by Blood, bridges motherhood and betrayal, untangling wounds and restorying what it means to be a mother.
-She’s a memoirist, essayist, and poet, co-hosting Radio Boise’s Writer to Writer show on Stray theater.
+She’s a memoirist, essayist, and poet, co-hosting Radio Boise’s Writer to Writer on Stray Theater.
 She's earned two MFAs, one in creative nonfiction, the other in poetry, University of Nevada, Reno at Lake Tahoe.
 She’s co-edited an anthology of poems, when there are nine, a tribute to the life and achievements of Ruth Bader Ginsburg (Moon Tide Press, 2022).
 You can find her poems and essays in fine journals like Narratively, The Rumpus, Hypertext Magazine, War, Literature & the Arts, and The Limberlost Review.

 participants receive: